oddcamp/rack-reqorder/README.md

 with [rack-reqorder-monitor](https://github.com/kollegorna/rack-reqorder-monitor).

 ## Introduction
+Simple gem that sits on top of Rack and can:

+- monitors for exceptions
+- record full requests/responses, based on a header
+- record request/response statistics

-Simple gem that sits on top of Rack and records request/response statistics as well as monitors for exceptions.
-It saves everything in MongoDB and exposes a simple API for retrieving these data.
+It saves everything in MongoDB and exposes simple API for retrieving these data.

 The API is very robust, built with the help of [mongoid_hash_query](https://github.com/kollegorna/mongoid_hash_query).

+A simple, default, dashboard is build in ember can be found [here](https://github.com/kollegorna/rack-reqorder-monitor).

 ## Installation